EriWinckler/magnus/README.md

 08/26/2020: Worked on the screen size bug.

-10/06/2020: Added portifolio and effect for portfolio image.
+10/06/2020: Added portfolio and effect for portfolio image.

+10/09/2020: Fixed various bugs on display sizes and style in general.
+Redone all the style for about, portfolio, resume, skills components.

+10/10/2020: Added Google Analytics.